 Note: Currently, this is only possible if the client has an IOR from a server which contains the TAG_SSL_SEC_TRANS struct indicating that the server supports or requires SSL.
-OrbixSSL automatically includes this tag in IORs that are generated by SSL servers.

-• IT_INSECURE_CONNECT This option means that your client is capable of initiating insecure connections and that the client side of the application has no security requirements.
+OrbixSSL automatically includes this tag in IORs that are generated by SSL servers. • IT_INSECURE_CONNECT This option means that your client is capable of initiating insecure connections and that the client side of the application has no security requirements.
 Return Value Returns IT_SSL_SUCCESS if successful in specifying security for an OrbixSSL application.
-Returns IT_SSL_ERR_INVALID_OPT_COMBO if an illegal combination of flags has been specified (for example, more than one CONNECT flag).
+Returns IT_SSL_ERR_INVALID_OPT_COMEO if an illegal combination of flags has been specified (for example, more than one CONNECT flag).
 Returns IT_SSL_ERR_POLICY_DISALLOWS if the settings chosen are disallowed by the security policy.
 See Also IT_SSL::setClientAuthentication() IT_SSL::specifyCipherSuites() IT_SSL::specifySecurityForInterfaces() IT_SSL::specifySecurityForServers()

-IT SSL::setMaxChainDepth()
+IT_SSL::setMaxChainDepth()

 Synopsis int setMaxChainDepth(unsigned int depth); Description This function allows individual applications to set the length of the certificate chain.
-The maximum certificate chain length acceptable to OrbixSSL clients and servers using the policy file is set by IT_MAX_ALLOWED_CHAIN_DEPTH or IT_DEFAULT_MAX_CHAIN_DEPTH during configuration.
+The maximum certificate chain length acceptable to OrbixSSL clients and servers using the policy file is set by IT_MAX_ALLOWED_CHAIN_DEPTH Or IT_DEFAULT_MAX_CHAIN_DEPTH during configuration.
 Applications can only set the length of the certificate chain to be less than or equal to IT_MAX_ALLOWED_CHAIN_DEPTH.
 Parameters depth Numeric value specifying the acceptable maximum certificate chain length.
 Return Value Returns IT_SSL_SUCCESS to accept numeric value specifying the maximum certificate chain length.
 Returns IT_SSL_ERR_USING_PRIVATE_KEY otherwise.
 See Also IT_SSL::getMaxChainDepth()

+IT_SSL::setPrivateKeyPassword()

-IT_SSL::setPrivateKeyPassword() Synopsis int setPrivateKeyPassword(char password); Description This function sets the pass phrase for the private key of an OrbixSSL application.
+Synopsisint setPrivateKeyPassword(char password);DescriptionThis function sets the pass phrase for the private key of an OrbixSSL application.
 The private key for an OrbixSSL C++ application is encrypted in PEM format with a secret pass phrase and stored in the application certificate file.
 The private key pass phrase is generally chosen by the system administrator when creating the application certificate signing request (CSR).

-An application needs to supply the pass phrase that protects the private key.
-If your private key is encrypted and you are not explicitly supplying your own private key using either setRSAPrivatekeyFromDER or setRSAPrivateKeyFromFile, call this function before calling IT SSL::setSecurityName().
-Parameters password A null-terminated string containing the pass phrase that was used to encrypt the private key.
+Parameters An application needs to supply the pass phrase that protects the private key.
+If your private key is encrypted and you are not explicitly supplying your own private key using either setRSAPrivatekeyFromDER or setRSAPrivateKeyFromFile, call this function before calling IT_SSL::setSecurityName().
+A null-terminated string containing the pass phrase that was used to encrypt the private key.
 If you use the OpenSSL utilities to create certificate requests, this corresponds to the pass phrase you enter when executing the openssl req command.
-Return Value SL_SUCCESS if the pass phrase is accepted.
-Otherwise, it returns an dicating the failure reason.
-See Also IT_SSL::set RSAPrivateKeyFromFile() RSAPrivateKeyFromDER() SecurityName()

-IT_SSL::setRSAPrivateKeyFromDER()

-Synopsis int setRSAPrivateKeyFromDER(char PrivateKey, unsigned int len);

-Description setRSAPrivateKeyFromDER() is a member function allowing you to directly supply private keys to Orbix.
+Return Value SSL_SUCCESS if the pass phrase is accepted.
+Otherwise, n error code indicating the failure reason.
+See Also IT_SSL::setRSAPrivateKeyFromFile() IT_SSL::setRSAPrivateKeyFromDER() IT_SSL::setSecurityName() IT_SSL::setRSAPriva ateKeyFro omDER() Synopsis int setRSAPrivateKeyFromDER(char PrivateKey, unsigned int len); Description setRSAPrivateKeyFromDER() is a member function allowing you to directly supply private keys to Orbix.
 Private keys are used by OrbixSSL applications for authentication purposes.

-Given a PEM format private key file, you can convert it into the DER format using the following command line:

-openssl rsa -in MyPrivateKeyFile.pem -inform PEM -outform DER -out MyPrivateKeyFile.der

-PrivateKey PrivateKey points to a user supplied buffer of length len that contains the DER format private key. len Length of the buffer.
+I format private key file, you can convert it into the using the following command line: openssl rsa -in MyPrivateKeyFile.pem -inform PEM -outform DER -out MyPrivateKeyFile.der Parameters PrivateKey PrivateKey points to a user supplied buffer of length len that contains the DER format private key. len Length of the buffer.
 Return Value Returns IT_SSL_SUCCESS if private key is successfully supplied.
 Returns IT_SSL_ERR_USING_PRIVATE_KEY otherwise.
-See Also IT_SSL::setPrivateKeyPassword() IT_SSL::setRSAPrivateKeyFromFile() Note: You can s supply a private key directly and still use setSecurityName().
+See Also IT_SSL::setPrivateKeyPassword() IT_SSL::setRSAPrivateKeyFromFile() Note: You can supply a private key directly and still use setSecurityName().

-Note: You can supply a private key directly and still use setSecurityName().
 However, if supplying a certificate directly, setSecurityName() cannot be used as you already have a certificate.
-For more information, refer to IT_SSL::setX509CertFromDER() on page 185.
+For more information, refer to IT_SSL::setX509CertFromDER().